Annie Prasad Vadillo Associate, Employment Law & Litigation, Discrimination, Harassment & Retaliation

 Aisling is a litigation associate in Orrick's New York office.

-Chris is a first chair trial lawyer with more than 25 years of experience handling high stakes, precedent-setting cases, particularly in the products liability arena.
-He has had years where clients asked him to serve as trial counsel for five or more products cases, and his current products liability engagements include leading a cross-office team in defending multiple Chinese companies in an MDL and serving as trial counsel for a large talc company.
+Chris serves as Orrick’s General Counsel.
+In his practice, he is a first chair trial lawyer with more than 25 years of experience handling high stakes, precedent-setting cases, particularly in the products liability arena.
+He has had years where clients asked him to serve as trial counsel for five or more products cases, and his most recent products liability engagements include leading a cross-office team in defending multiple Chinese companies in an MDL and serving as trial counsel for a large talc company.
+Chris also is the President of a captive insurance company owned by Orrick and a number of other law firms.

 Chris also has acted as national counsel for companies facing thousands of mass tort product liability claims and complex, multiparty class action litigation, and has counseled multinational companies entangled in lengthy, enterprise-threatening litigation and negotiated legal and business solutions involving billions of dollars.
 He has extensive experience in complex and commercial litigation, ranging from insurance recovery disputes to trade secrets issues, and has significant experience in assisting foreign aerospace companies with international arbitration disputes with first-tier aircraft manufacturers.